Currently organizing 45,386 pictures & videos. Read more...

 Have a separate transfer folder.

-This is where I pile up all the images I transfer.
+This is where I pile up all the new photos I transfer from my camera.
 This is very helpful when I just want to see the pictures quickly and you don’t have time to file and tag them properly.
 In this folder I delete the really bad pictures (like the ones my daughter takes of the floor and ceiling).
-This transfer folder will contain subfolders for each set of pictures I took in a given day.
+This transfer folder will contain sub-folders for each set of pictures I took in a given day.

 Create a separate sub-folder for each day of shooting.